Cromyl/Qr/README.md

 # Qr

-This is a QR Scanner developed for the purpose of selection rounds of GDSC IIITA.
+This is a QR Scanner developed for the purpose of selection rounds of GDSC IIITA by Kaushik Mullick .